tvl83/DeveloperDocumentation/src/content/sphero/reference.md

 We have found that the real angle lags a bit behind the measured angle.
 Also, the angles may shift some after “level” is achieved as the motors stop and the system comes to a rest.
-A True Time value of 30 (300 milliseconds) is generally good enough to keep the angles within a degree or two of the specified Angle Limit.
+A `True Time` value of 30 (300 milliseconds) is generally good enough to keep the angles within a degree or two of the specified `Angle Limit`.
-If greater accuracy is required the True Time value can be increased up to 255 (2.55 seconds).
+If greater accuracy is required the `True Time` value can be increased up to 255 (2.55 seconds).

 ### Control System On/Off